 Berson helps oversee all aspects of CBS Sports’ day-to-day management and also continues to lead CBS Sports Network, the Company’s fast-growing cable sports channel.
 Since joining CBS Sports, Berson has significantly grown CBS Sports Network across all fronts leading to record business results.
 Under his leadership, the Network has increased its distribution by more than 30 percent and has fully integrated with CBS Sports and its assets, including CBSSports.com, CBS Sports Radio and SHOWTIME Sports.
-Berson spearheaded CBS Sports Network’s rebrand (previously CBS College Sports Network) in February 2011 and significantly bolstered the Network’s programming, more than doubling the number of live hours, adding hundreds of live events and launching numerous shows, including: NFL MONDAY QB, the first NFL programming to be featured on the Network, THAT OTHER PREGAME SHOW (TOPS), a four hour Sunday morning football pre-game show, as well as the news and commentary shows, ROME and LEAD OFF; the BOOMER & CARTON SHOW, THE DOUG GOTTLIEB SHOW, and most recently the first-ever, nationally-televised, all-female weekly hour-long primetime sports show, WE NEED TO TALK.
+Berson spearheaded CBS Sports Network’s rebrand (previously CBS College Sports Network) in February 2011 and significantly bolstered the Network’s programming, more than doubling the number of live hours, adding hundreds of live events and launching numerous shows, including: NFL MONDAY QB, the first NFL programming to be featured on the Network; THAT OTHER PREGAME SHOW (TOPS), a four-hour Sunday morning football pre-game show; as well as the news and commentary shows, ROME and LEAD OFF; the BOOMER & CARTON SHOW, THE DOUG GOTTLIEB SHOW, and most recently the first-ever, nationally-televised, all-female weekly hour-long primetime sports show, WE NEED TO TALK.

 Prior to joining CBS Sports, Berson co-ran ESPN's programming department and was responsible for programming strategy, scheduling, development and driving audience consumption for all of ESPN's domestic television networks and digital video media platforms.
 He also had responsibility for developing, launching and managing new businesses, including ESPNU and ESPN’s emerging high school sports business.
 Berson led the programming group through a dynamic period at ESPN and ABC, including the launch of numerous additional networks and multimedia products.
 Since 2001 when he took over responsibility for programming scheduling and strategy, ESPN networks set record audience levels each year and, in an era of rapid media industry change and proliferation of consumer entertainment options, ESPN ratings grew 34 percent.